How It Ends (2018)

 Theo James, famous for the Divergent films that I haven’t seen, stars as Seattle lawyer and soon-to-be-father Will Younger, who is engaged to the lovely Sam (Kat Graham).
 Sam’s father, Tom (Forest Whitaker), is a tough ex-Marine, and father and son-in-law don’t get along at all.
 This becomes all too obvious as Will, on business in Chicago, visits his parents-in-law for a dinner which ends in a quarrel.

 While the opening conflict between Will and Tom feels somewhat labored, the beginning of How It Ends still shows some promise.
 As the duo heads out across the Midwest, the movie tries but fails to keep any tension up.
-There are the quite predictable post-apocalyptic set-ups where everyone is armed and suspicious of everyone else, and the inevitable gasoline robbers make their sceduled appearance, but these encounters are too generic to really excite.
-The vague indications of the ongoing cataclysm do add some atmosphere, along with the largely deserted landscape, but to be honest it gets kind of boring as there is no real progression to the story.
+There are quite predictable post-apocalyptic set-ups where everyone is armed and suspicious of everyone else.
+The inevitable gasoline robbers also make their scheduled appearance, but these encounters are too generic to excite.
+The vague indications of the ongoing cataclysm do add some atmosphere, along with the largely deserted landscape, but to be honest, it gets kind of boring as there is no real progression to the story.

-What is on the screen is well done in terms of visuals and effects, but with the exception of the sparky Grace Dove the main players never really convince.
+What is on the screen is well done in terms of visuals and effects, but except for the sparky Grace Dove the main players never really convince.
 I love Forest Whitaker, but this is not one of his better moments, and Theo James’ Will is kind of a vacuum.
-The aimlessness of the story is the main shortcoming of the film, though: The trek across the USA gets pretty boring, and during the final 20 minutes or so the plot just unravels, turns meandering and inconsistent, as if the filmmakers couldn’t quite decide on what the point with it all was.
-Then a tacked on ending of the symbolic variety and that’s How It Ends, folks.
+The aimlessness of the story is the main shortcoming of the film, though: The trek across the USA gets pretty boring, and during the final 20 minutes or so the plot just unravels.
+It all turns meandering and inconsistent as if the filmmakers couldn’t quite decide on what the point of it all was.
+Then a tacked-on ending of the symbolic variety and that’s How It Ends, folks.
 Sorry, but no.